-For some technologies the data might not be subject to increasing delays, in which case the data rate will vary with the window size all the way up to the onset of load induced losses or ECN marks.
-For theses technologies, the discussion of queueing does not apply, but it is still required that the onset of losses or ECN marks be at an appropriate point and progressive.
+For some technologies the data might not be subject to increasing delays, in which case the data rate will vary with the window size all the way up to the onset of load induced packet loss or ECN CE marks.
+For theses technologies, the discussion of queueing does not apply, but it is still required that the onset of losses or ECN CE marks be at an appropriate point and progressive.